status-im/handbook.status.im/src/settling-in/the-trial-period.md

 People Ops will aggregate the results within 1-2 weeks and share these back to you and your team lead in a format similar to the above.
 At that time, your team lead will make and communicate a decision on whether your trial has been successful.

 We hope for all our trials to be successful.
 Still, we might not see the potential for a productive future collaboration together.
-In that case, People Ops will then reach out to you about extending your trial or ending your contract with Status and any relevant offboarding logistics.
+In that case, People Ops will then reach out to you about extending your trial or terminating your service agreement with Status and any related logistics.

 ## ❓ FAQs